-We have established the following active committees: an audit committee, compensation committee, and nominating and corporate governance committee.
+We have established the following standing committees: an audit committee, compensation committee, and nominating and corporate governance committee.
 Our Board also creates committees from time to time to oversee financing transactions or other significant corporate matters.
-Our Board and audit committee generally meet at least quarterly, and our other committees meet on an as-needed basis.
-Each of the Board committees has the responsibilities described below.
-Copies of the current charters of the audit committee, compensation committee, and nominating and corporate governance committee, as adopted by the Board, are accessible on our website at http://investors.cleanenergyfuels.com/corporate-governance.
+Our Board and standing committees meet as frequently as necessary in order to properly discharge their responsibilities.
+Each of our Board committees has the responsibilities described below.
+Copies of the current charters of our audit committee, compensation committee, and nominating and corporate governance committee, as adopted by our Board,